-Our Bronx truck accident lawyers deliver results
+Our experienced accident attorneys deliver results

 And since such vehicles are significantly larger than passenger cars and most other motorized vehicles, injuries resulting from collisions with commercial trucks or buses can be very severe.
 Traumatic brain injuries, spinal cord injuries and serous neck injuries often occur.
 Traffic fatalities are also common as well.